scottish-pl-institute/spls/meetings/2025/december/index.md

 It will be an introduction to SPLI in specific, and doing a PhD in general, as well as a chance to meet your fellow PhD students from other institutes.
 It is intended to be most useful to students early in their PhD, although everyone is free to attend (including non-PhD students).
+We would strongly recommend in-person attendance at the PhD event, but if you wish to attend it remotely, please contact us via email.

 ### Code of Conduct